PSAssets/f6s-license_termination-codes/README.md

 # Overview

-This repository contains our standardized reason codes for terminating license agreements for Fortress.
-It provides a structured XML definition of termination reasons used in our compliance processes.
+This repository contains our standardization of reason codes for terminating licenses to Fortress.
+It provides an XML of the reasons that we use in the compliance processes.

 ## Intentions